brianpipa/quotes_to_clock_images_for_kindle/README.md

 If you only want to generate x images (say, for testing how a font or a quote looks), you can pass a number as an argument to the script — `python3 quote_to_image.py 5` will only process the first 5 lines in the csv file (excluding the header).

-If the quotes.csv file has more than 1440 quotes 9the number of minutes in a day), it will error at the end.
+If the quotes.csv file has more than 1440 quotes (the number of minutes in a day), it will error at the end.
 It still creates all 1440 images needed though.
 The kindle clock can support multiple images per minute... at some point I may just have it put the extras as duplciate times.

 ## Credits